jeanfrancoislarente/sitecore-demo-blog/_posts/xm-edge-video.md

 featuredOrder:
 ---

-In this video we are using the Sitecore Demo Portal to spin up and instance of Sitecore 10.2 with the latest versions of:
+In this video, we are using the Sitecore Demo Portal to spin up and instance of Sitecore 10.2 with the latest versions of:
   - Headless Services (20.0.0)
   - Experience Edge (20.0.0)
   - Sitecore Experience Accelerator (10.2.0)